Zowe-Java-SDK/ZosShell/README.md

     ps
     ps <arg> - where arg is a task/job name
     pwd
+    uname

 Along with following custom commands:

     count members
     count datasets
-    visited
-    submit <arg> - where arg is a member name
+    visited         - a list of visited datasets submit <arg>    - where arg is a member name
     cancel <arg>    - where arg is a task/job name
+    connections     - a list of connection(s)
+    change <arg>    - where arg is a number representing a connection

 To quit from the command shell UI, you can either press ctrl-c keys or enter 'end' keyword.